Skip to content

 One common reason for OSM connectivity problems is access tagging.
 It is perfectly OK to tag a front yard of a private residence using access=private or access=destination tags, so that strangers are not guided to travel through the private area.
 Routing will still use the private streets if a trip starts or ends there - only pass through traversal gets prohibited.
 However, sometimes OSM contributors try to block the traffic by tagging only entrance segments of streets leading to a restricted area.
 Unfortunately this totally prevents access to the interior part of the network, because OTP interprets it as pass through traffic.
 Pruning handles such problems by converting streets behind an access restriction to have the same access properties.

 Some regular (gray colored) streets are blocked behind access restricted (red colored) connections.
 Walk routing to them fails because it would be considered as pass through traffic.
-The image on the right shows that pruning added walk nothrough restricition to those streets, and routing works again.
+The image on the right shows that pruning added walk nothrough restriction to those streets, and routing works again.

 Pruning algorithm

 Pruning analyses the three traverse modes - walk, bike and car - separately.
-For example, a resting area by a motorway may include some walking paths, but the only way to get there is to use car.
+For example, a resting area by a motorway may include some walking paths, but the only way to get there is to use a car.
 Therefore, it represents a disconnected 'island' when considering the walk mode.
 Pruning does not erase disconnected graph geometry as long as it can be reached using any of the traverse modes.
 Instead, pruning removes traversal permission for each disconnected mode from the island.

 Pruning uses four parameters and some heuristics to decide if a disconnected sub graph is a real island to be retained, or a harmful data error: